Ahmet Baitursynuly: Exile (1911–1917)

-Alash Orda (1917-1919)
+Alash Orda (1917–1919)

-During the Russian Revolution of 1917 occurred, Baitursynov returned to the steppes and began to work with the members of Alash Orda.
+During the Russian Revolution of 1917 occurred, Ahmet returned to the steppes and began to work with the members of Alash Orda.
 With them, he sought for the Kazakhs to have an independent state.
-At the two Pan-Kyrgyz congresses in Orenburg, he participated in the creation of the Alash party and was one of the organizers and leaders of Alash Autonomy.
-At the end of that year, Baitursynov was elected to the Constituent Assembly from the Turgai constituency.
+At the two Pan-Kyrgyz congresses in Orenburg, he participated in the creation of the Alash party and was one of the organizers and leaders of the Alash Autonomy.
+At the end of that year, Ahmet was elected to the Constituent Assembly from the Turgai constituency.
 On 4 April 1919, he was granted amnesty by the All-Russian Central Executive Committee.
-After that, Baitursynov sided with the Soviet government and joined the Bolshevik Communist Party.
+After that, Ahmet sided with the Soviet government and joined the Bolshevik Communist Party.
 From 1919, he served as a Member of the Committee of Deputies of the Constituent Assembly and as Deputy Chairman of the Revolutionary Committee of the Kazakh Krai, as well as Commissioner of Enlightenment.
-In these capacities, he helped to reform education and to establish the first university in KazakSSR.
+In these capacities, he helped to reform education and to establish the first university in the Kazakh SSR.

-Later life, execution
+Later life and execution

-In June 1929, he was reminded of political activity and arrested by the NKVD, and sent to prison in Kyzyl-Orda, as in tsarist times again with Mirjaqip Dulatuli, and then was sent to the Arkhangelsk region.
+In June 1929, he was reminded of political activity and arrested by the NKVD, and sent to prison in Kyzyl-Orda, as in tsarist times again with Mirjaqyp Dulatuly, and then was sent to the Arkhangelsk region.
 His wife, Baitursynova and her adopted daughter Sholpan were sent to Tomsk.
-In 1934, at the request of E. Peshkova (wife of Maxim Gorky), who worked on the Red Cross Commission, Baitursynov was released.
+In 1934, at the request of Yekaterina Peshkova (wife of Maxim Gorky), who worked on the Red Cross Commission, Ahmet was released.
 He reunited with his family who already had three adopted children in Alma-Ata.
-In October 1937, Baitursynov was arrested again for the last time for hiding "bourgeois nationalist sentiments".
-Two months later, on the 8th of December, he was executed.
+In October 1937, Ahmet was arrested again for the last time for hiding "bourgeois nationalist sentiments".
+Two months later, on 8 December 1937, he was executed.
 This resulted in an outcry, which was quickly and bloodily silenced.